 Live demonstration of Private Mobile Network for Machine Learning Application with Amazon DeepLens devices

-This week at AWS re:Invent, Athonet, Ruckus Networks, Federated Wireless are launching a fully cloud-native private mobile network solution for developers, ISV’s, telecom operators, public sector and enterprises for quick deployment of Industrial IoT applications, such as real-time surveillance, smart meters and worker safety monitoring.
-The solution takes advantage of CBRS shared spectrum to deliver high performance, scalable and secure IIoT services powered by this private network.
+This week at AWS re:Invent, Athonet, Ruckus Networks, Federated Wireless are launching a fully cloud-native private mobile network solution for developers, ISV’s, telecom operators, public sector, and enterprises for quick deployment of Industrial IoT applications, such as real-time surveillance, smart meters, and worker safety monitoring.
+The solution takes advantage of the CBRS shared spectrum to deliver high-performance, scalable, and secure IoT services powered by this private network.

 - The Athonet BubbleCloud, an award-winning mobile core designed for private mobile networks

-- The Ruckus Q710, the industry’s first CBRS 3.5 GHz indoor LTE access point to achieve FCC Certification, covering approximately 10,000 square feet
+- The Ruckus Q710, the industry’s first CBRS 3.5 GHz indoor LTE access point to achieve FCC Certification, covers approximately 10,000 square feet

-- The Federated Wireless Spectrum Controller enabling access to massive CBRS shared spectrum for private 4G and 5G applications
+- The Federated Wireless Spectrum Controller enables access to massive CBRS shared spectrum for private 4G and 5G applications

 AWS is the leading cloud IoT platform.
 From AWS IoT Core to AWS IoT Button, Amazon provides a full range of services that allow enterprises to streamline and automate their IoT applications.
 Adding private mobile connectivity on top of these cloud services ensures that an Industrial IoT solution can be cost-effectively and quickly deployed in any environment.

 The Athonet BubbleCloud EPC platform on AWS allows users to deploy LTE networks with dramatic simplicity.
 It provides local bubbles or blankets of LTE coverage that are connected and controlled from the AWS cloud.
-Its hybrid architecture allows local on-premise segregation of traffic and data for security, analysis, low-latency and compute while using the cloud for simplicity of network management and control.
+Its hybrid architecture allows local on-premise segregation of traffic and data for security, analysis, low-latency, and computing while using the cloud for simplicity of network management and control.

 Ruckus Networks enables organizations to easily deploy and manage a private LTE network with their FCC-Certified LTE portfolio, similar to deploying a Wi-Fi network today.
 From wide-area surveillance to mobile point-of-sale to remote data transfer to critical communications, private LTE networks enable the most challenging use cases to be realized.